sst/guide/_chapters/auth-in-serverless-apps.md

 this.api.attachPermissions([table]);
 ```

-For uploading files, our users will directly upload them to the [S3 bucket]({% link _chapters/create-an-s3-bucket-for-file-uploads.md %}) TODO: LINK TO CREATE S3 IN CDK CHAPTER.
+For uploading files, our users will directly upload them to the [S3 bucket]({% link _chapters/create-an-s3-bucket-in-sst.md %}).
 While we'll look at how our frontend React app uploads files later in the guide, in this section we need to make sure that we secure access to it.

 ## Authenticated API Architecture